Adobe System Design Interview: What the Bar Actually Tests

 Do You Ask Before You Build?

 Jumping straight into architecture without clarifying scale, latency targets, usage patterns, and regional constraints is the single fastest way to lose points.
 Adobe interviewers specifically look for requirements gathering because their products serve wildly different user profiles.
 A solo photographer and an enterprise marketing team of 500 need very different designs.
-Drawing the same architecture for both is like prescribing the same dosage regardless of body weight.
+Drawing the same architecture for both is like prescribing one dosage for every patient.

 Can You Trace a Request End to End?